toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-EQC-API/03-simulator-tool.md

 Booking confirmation number will be a random number between 1000000 and 10000000 for bookings in confirmed status.

-**Retrieve bookings by hotel ID –Hotel Collect only hotel** Username/password, and hotel ID=“311”
+**Retrieve bookings by hotel ID –Hotel Collect only hotel** Username/password, and hotel ID="311"
 1 or more statuses can optionally be specified.
 BR simulator to return 3 Hotel Collect bookings.

-* A reservation associated with POS ID prefixed by “A-“, Rate Plan ID=31000A, as well as customer CC.
+* A reservation associated with POS ID prefixed by "A-", Rate Plan ID=31000A, as well as customer CC.
-* A modification associated with POS ID prefixed by “A-“, Rate Plan ID=31000A, as well as customer CC.
+* A modification associated with POS ID prefixed by "A-", Rate Plan ID=31000A, as well as customer CC.
-* A cancellation associated with POS ID prefixed by “A-“.
+* A cancellation associated with POS ID prefixed by "A-".

 Each booking should have a unique booking ID.